HDMY Dannebrog (A540): Features

 The Dannebrog, named after the flag of Denmark, was built in 1931–1932 at the Naval Dockyard in Copenhagen.
 She replaced the previous royal vessel, an 1879 paddle steamer, also called Dannebrog.
-The yacht has dual functions: she serves as the Royal Yacht in peacetime and can become a hospital ship in emergency alerts or war.
+The yacht originally had dual functions: to serve as the Royal Yacht in peacetime and to become a hospital ship in time of war.
+Given her age, however, it is highly unlikely that she would be called upon to resume the latter role in the 21st century.

 The ship's hull is of rivetted steel construction on transverse frames.
 The ship has a clipper bow and an elliptical ('counter') stern.
 Viewed from the side, the ship may be divided into two sections.
 Forward of the funnel there is space for the crew, any cargo, and the engine.
 At the rear is the Royal Apartment, which could accommodate patients if ever the yacht were needed as a hospital ship.
 On visits to Danish and foreign ports the covered quarterdeck is used for receptions.

-The Royal accommodation comprises studies for the Queen and The Prince Consort, a Dining Saloon, Lounge, Bedrooms, etc. They have taken a personal interest in fitting out the vessel and the choice of furnishings.
+The Royal accommodation comprises studies for the King and the Queen Consort, a Dining Saloon, Lounge, Bedrooms, etc. The parents of the current King took a personal interest in fitting out the vessel and the choice of furnishings.
 The Royal Apartment contains furniture and fittings from the previous 1879 Royal vessel.

-The Royal Yacht Dannebrog is an independent command, administered by the Chief of the Queen's Naval Household, who is a member of the Royal Household.
+The Royal Yacht Dannebrog is an independent command, administered by the Chief of the King's Naval Household, who is a member of the Royal Household.
 The crew of the Dannebrog comprises 9 officers, 7 sergeants, 2 enlisted able-seamen and 34 conscripts.
 The officers are normally seconded for periods of two to four years, whereas the conscripts stay for just one summer.